NumGrad-Pull: Numerical Gradient Guided Tri-plane Representation for Surface Reconstruction from Point Clouds: Method

+The widely-used analytical gradient~[xxx] through this bilinear tri-plane encoding is available, but it is piecewise-defined and highly local.
+Within each interpolation cell, the derivative is determined only by the grid vertices associated with that cell.
+Therefore, the supervision signal from one query is back-propagated only to the grid vertices involved in its current interpolation cells.
+For sparse unoriented point clouds, where the pulling supervision lacks reliable normal directions and is unevenly distributed over the space, this cell-dependent behavior can make the learned field sensitive to grid discretization and local point density.

-To address the locality issue of the analytical gradient in tri-plane encoding and enable joint optimization across neighboring grids, we employ finite differentiation for gradient computation.
+To address these practical issues for a smoother pulling direction in our tri-plane setting, we employ a central finite-difference estimate for numerical gradient computation.
 Specifically, for each query point $q = (x, y, z)$, we estimate the gradient by sampling additional points around $q$ at a small offset $\epsilon$ along each axis of the canonical coordinate system.
 For instance, the $x$-component of the gradient is computed as:

 where $\epsilon_x = [\epsilon, 0, 0]$ is the perturbation along the $x$-axis; $q + \epsilon_x$ and $q - \epsilon_x$ represent two sample points along the $x$-axis.
 Using the same approach for $\nabla_y \Phi(q)$ and $\nabla_z \Phi(q)$, we sample a total of six points around $q$ to construct the complete gradient $\nabla \Phi(q) = (\nabla_x \Phi(q), \nabla_y \Phi(q), \nabla_z \Phi(q))$.